Max Fried: Major leagues

-Atlanta Braves (2017–present)
+Atlanta Braves (2017–2024)

 2017: Major league debut

 Fried was called up to the Atlanta Braves on August 5, 2017.
 He debuted on August 8, throwing two scoreless innings against the Philadelphia Phillies, displaying what David O'Brien of The Atlanta Journal-Constitution called "a devastating curveball".
-Two weeks later, Fried returned to the minor leagues, joining the AAA Gwinnett Braves.
+Two weeks later, Fried returned to the minor leagues, joining the Triple-A Gwinnett Braves.
 In 26 innings pitched for the Braves for the season, he was 1–1 with a 3.81 ERA.

 At the end of the 2017 season, Fried joined the Peoria Javelinas of the Arizona Fall League, for whom he was named league Player of the Week on October 31.
-He led the league with 32 strikeouts in 26 innings (3rd in the league), and was 3–1 with a 1.73 ERA (6th in the league) in six starts.
-He ranked first among starters with a .163 opponents' average, was second in fewest-baserunners-allowed-per-nine-innings (7.96), and was named to the AFL's Top Prospects Team.
+He led the league with 32 strikeouts in 26 innings (third in the league), and was 3–1 with a 1.73 ERA (6th) in six starts.
+He ranked first among starters with a .163 opponents' batting average, was second in fewest-baserunners-allowed-per-nine-innings (7.96), and was named to the AFL's Top Prospects Team.
 Baseball America rated him # 3 on the AFL Hot Sheet.
 In December, Braves manager Brian Snitker said that he might look at Fried, Lucas Sims, or another pitcher as the team's fifth starter in 2018.